GDC Investigations

 What Is a GDC Investigation?

-• Patient complaints (see our guidance)
+• Patient complaints (see guidance)

 • Employer or colleague referrals